International School for Dog Trainers

 One of the main senses a dog responds to is Touch.
 Owners have to be to apply the right ‘touch’ to training.
 Where to touch.
-How to touch.
-Tools that assists touching.
+How to touch, when to touch.

 USING YOUR DOGS NATURAL SKILLS TO TRAIN AND BUILD A RELATIONSHIP.